morse-simulator/morse/doc/morse/user/sensors/gyroscope.rst

 This sensor emulates a Gyroscope, providing the yaw, pitch and roll angles of the sensor object with respect to the Blender world reference axes.

-The angles are given in degrees.
+The angles are given in radians.

 Files
 -----